The Imagination Foundation: from a Movie to a Movement

 On the last day of summer, filmmaker Nirvan Mullick went to buy a door handle for his '96 Corolla.
-He pulled into a random used auto parts store in Boyle Heights, where he met Caine Monroy, an enterprising 9-year-old boy who had taken over the front of his dad's auto parts store with an elaborate arcade made from recycled cardboard boxes.
-Caine asked Nirvan to play his arcade, offering 4 turns for $1 or 500 turns for a $2 Funpass.
+He pulled into a random auto parts store in Boyle Heights where he met 9 year old Caine Monroy, who had taken over the front of his dad's store with an elaborate arcade made from recycled cardboard boxes.
+Caine asked Nirvan to play, offering 4 turns for $1, or 500 turns for a $2 Funpass.
 Nirvan bought the Funpass.

 Nirvan became Caine's first (and only) customer.
-Inspired by Caine’s creativity, Nirvan decided to make a short film about Caine's Arcade, and organized a flashmob of customers to surprise Caine.
+Inspired by Caine’s creativity, Nirvan decided to make a short film about Caine's Arcade, and organized a flashmob to surprise Caine with customers.
 Hundreds of people showed up to surprise Caine while cheering "We Came to Play!"
 That evening, Caine told his dad that that was the best day of his whole life.

-Nirvan posted "Caine’s Arcade" online on April 9th of 2012, and it became an instant viral phenomenon.
-The film received over 1 million views the first day, trended on twitter worldwide, and has since raised over $230,000 for a Scholarship Fund for Caine.
-Thousands of people have since travelled to play Caine's Arcade.
+Nirvan posted "Caine’s Arcade" online on April 9th of 2012, and it became an instant global phenomenon.
+The film received over 1 million views the first day, trended on twitter worldwide, and has since raised over $235,000 for a Scholarship Fund for Caine.
+Thousands of people have since travelled to visit and play Caine's Arcade.
 The film also inspired a wave of cardboard creativity in kids and educators across the globe.

-Inspired by this response, and with the help of a generous grant from the Goldhirsh Foundation, the Imagination Foundation was formed to find, foster, and fund creativity and entrepreneurship in kids everywhere.
+Inspired by the response to the film, and with the help of a generous grant from the Goldhirsh Foundation, the Imagination Foundation was formed to find, foster, and fund creativity and entrepreneurship in kids everywhere.

-In December of 2012, our Foundation took a major step forward by bringing Mike McGalliard on as our Executive Director.
+In December of 2012, our Foundation brought on Mike McGalliard as our Executive Director.
 We continue to build a great Board of Directors, develop programs to foster creativity in kids, and form partnerships to build this movement of creativity and imagination.

 Our Story continues to unfold.
-Our next goal is to engage 1 Million Kids in 70 Countries in creative play.
-Want to help bring this our creativity challenge to kids in your community?
-Get Involved
+Our next goal is to engage 1 Million Kids in 70 Countries in creative play through our Global Cardboard Challenge.
+Help bring this movement to kids in your community: www.CardboardChallenge.com